You know when you find a healthier and yummier version…

-I chose to have a gastric bypass because having the restrictive (smaller stomach) and malabsorptive (bypassed intestine) functions together was going to give me the best chance at long term weight maintenance.
+I chose to have a gastric bypass because having the restrictive (smaller stomach) and malabsorptive (bypassed intestine) functions together was going to give me the best chance at long-term weight maintenance.
 As well as weight there are wider physiological effects to be considered and for females post-op contraceptive choices is one of those things.

-The malabsorptive aspect of gastric bypass and duoduenal switch helps us to reduce the amount of calories and nutrients we absrob.
+The malabsorptive aspect of gastric bypass and duodenal switch helps us to reduce the amount of calories and nutrients we absorb.
 When it comes to things like oral contraceptives this is something that needs to be considered because you may not get the same efficacy as you did previously.
 I’ve done a bit of haphazard internet sleuthing/research for this post but there is heaps of non specific information out there and it doesn’t seem like there have been many reliable studies done on this topic.

-The general consensus is that because the malabsorptive procedures change the way the digestive tract works and the potential for the drugs to be absorbed you probably shouldn’t rely on oral contraceptives after procedures like gastric bypass or duoduneal switch.
+The general consensus is that because the malabsorptive procedures change the way the digestive tract works and the potential for the drugs to be absorbed you probably shouldn’t rely on oral contraceptives after procedures like gastric bypass or duodenal switch.
 Especially in those first couple of years after surgery and if not adding to your family again is important to you.
 You gastric sleeve lovelies are in the clear you don’t have any malabsorptive aspect so for you that’s great.

 It occurred to me while writing this post that the malabsorptive aspect is also going to affect the efficacy of the morning after pill too.
-It’s important to remember that this may not be a suitable, reliable option after gastric bypass or duoduneal switch.
+It’s important to remember that this may not be a suitable, reliable option after gastric bypass or duodenal switch.